-Unsurprisingly, Grado has stuck with the open-backed design, meaning these aren't for your everyday commute.
+Unsurprisingly, Grado has stuck with the open-backed design, meaning these will leak a little noise into your surroundings, although it'll still be quieter than listening with no headphones.
 While that will annoy some, many - us included - will think the awesome sound quality is a more than worthy trade-off.
 Wear them while pottering around at home, and you'll have an experience unlike any other wireless headphones we've ever tested, with a glorious spaciousness to the audio that no other wireless pair can match.
 Buy them and elevate your TV watching to another level.

 Read the full review: Grado GW100

 These sleek, simple in-ears have a short cable connecting the wireless earbuds to each other.
 They're comfortable enough for extended viewing and support aptX Bluetooth too.
 We tested them with a range of video sources (including BBC iPlayer and Sky Q) and didn't experience any obvious delays between sound and video.
 An impressive level of detail, clarity and refinement, combined with the convenience of wireless technology, makes these an excellent option for TVs and tablets.